Worried About IRS Asset Seizure?

 If the tax debt remains unpaid, the IRS can issue a levy to your bank.
 Before doing this, the IRS will send several notices demanding payment.

-A “Notice of Tax Lien” is a public document the IRS files to claim rights to your property and assets when you have unpaid taxes.
-It’s filed after the IRS assesses your tax debt, and you fail to pay it.
-This affects your credit and can make it hard to sell property or get loans.
+A “Notice of Tax Lien” is a public document.
+The IRS files it to claim rights to your property and assets due to unpaid taxes.
+This may affect your credit and make it hard to sell property or get loans.

 Here you can follow news releases for the current month.

-Yes, the IRS can seize inherited property for unpaid taxes after following their standard process of notices.
+Yes, the IRS can seize inherited property for unpaid taxes after following its standard process of notices.

 Yes, the IRS can take inheritance money for unpaid taxes.